In this guide

 Current PolyGram market valuations (May 2026, following the opening five rounds):

-- Lando Norris: ~22-26% — McLaren constructing a genuine title contender
+- Lando Norris: ~22-26% — McLaren establishing itself as title contender

-- Charles Leclerc: ~15-18% — Ferrari demonstrating enhanced reliability
+- Charles Leclerc: ~15-18% — Ferrari showing steady improvement in reliability

 - George Russell: ~5-8% — Mercedes advancement trajectory uncertain